-Within the chromatin regulatory system, we have initially focused our development efforts on the BAF chromatin remodeling complex, or the BAF complex, the most mutated amongst a family of chromatin remodeling complexes, and its interactions with transcription factors.
+Within the chromatin regulatory system, we have initially focused our development efforts on the BAF chromatin remodeling complex, or the BAF complex, the most mutated among a family of chromatin remodeling complexes, and its interactions with transcription factors.
 Our precision approach consists of designing novel small molecules to inhibit the ATPase activity of BAF complexes, to selectively degrade mutated or dependent subunits, or to disrupt the interaction between the BAF complex and associated transcription factors.
 We believe our platform is broadly applicable to other chromatin remodeling complexes and transcription factors.

-Our first product candidate, FHD-286, is a highly potent, selective, allosteric and orally available, small-molecule, enzymatic inhibitor of BRG1 and BRM, that we are initially developing for the potential treatment of AML and uveal melanoma.
+Our first product candidate, FHD-286, is a highly potent, selective, allosteric and orally available, small-molecule, enzymatic inhibitor of BRG1 and BRM, that we are initially developing in two phase one studies for the potential treatment of (i) metastatic uveal melanoma and (ii) relapsed and/or refractory AML and MDS and.
 BRG1 and BRM are two highly similar proteins that are the ATPases, or the catalytic engines, across all forms of BAF.
 In our preclinical studies, we have observed in both AML and uveal melanoma animal xenograft models anti-tumor effects at tolerated doses.
-We are currently initiating Phase 1 studies for metastatic uveal melanoma and relapsed and/or refractory AML.
-As FHD-286 progresses through clinical testing, our intention is to expand into other indications beyond AML and uveal melanoma.
+As FHD-286 progresses through clinical testing, our intention is to expand into other indications beyond uveal melanoma, AML and MDS.

-Our second product candidate, FHD-609, is a highly potent, selective and intravenous, small molecule protein degrader of BRD9, a component of a form of the BAF complex.
+Our second product candidate, FHD-609, is a highly potent, selective and intravenous, small molecule protein degrader of BRD9, a component of a form of the BAF complex that we are developing in a Phase 1 clinical study in synovial sarcoma.
 Nearly all synovial sarcoma cancers contain a translocation, a type of mutation, between a BAF subunit gene, SS18, and another set of genes, SSX1, SSX2 and SSX4.
 These mutations render the cancer genetically dependent upon BRD9.
 FHD-609 has two domains: one that binds with high potency and selectivity to BRD9 and the other that binds to a receptor on the E3 ligase complex that directs proteins for destruction.
-In our preclinical studies in synovial sarcoma animal xenograft models, we have observed anti-tumor effects that we believe support submitting an IND and progressing FHD-609 into clinical studies.
-We have successfully completed our GLP toxicology studies for FHD-609.
-We plan to submit an IND for FHD-609 in the second quarter of 2021 and, if cleared, expect to initiate a clinical study in synovial sarcoma shortly thereafter.
+In our preclinical studies in synovial sarcoma animal xenograft models, we have observed anti-tumor effects at tolerated doses.
 As FHD-609 progresses through clinical testing, our intention is to expand into other indications beyond synovial sarcoma.